-Quarterly Account Statement (QAS) - A report issued approximately two months after the end of each quarter of the calendar year to in-service members, members on a leave of absence for up to seven school years, and retirees with TDA Deferral status.
+Quarterly Account Statement (QAS) - A report that TRS makes available approximately two months after the end of each quarter of the calendar year to in-service members, members on a leave of absence for up to seven school years, and retirees with TDA Deferral status.
 The statement summarizes a member's account balances, contributions, investment elections, loan status, and account activity for the reporting period.
-Members with Qualified Pension Plan (QPP) and Tax-Deferred Annuity (TDA) Program accounts receive one statement that includes information about both accounts.
+Members with Qualified Pension Plan (QPP) and Tax-Deferred Annuity (TDA) Program accounts will have one statement that includes information about both accounts.

 Required Minimum Distribution (RMD) - The amount that certain participants in TRS' TDA Program must receive from their TDA funds in a given year to meet the Internal Revenue Service's distribution regulations.
 RMDs apply only to TDA participants who have separated from service, are at least age 70½, and have TDA Deferral status.
 RMDs also apply to the QPP funds of inactive members age 70½ and older who are not receiving a retirement allowance.

 Retirement Allowance - The monthly QPP payment that a member receives after retiring from a TRS-eligible position.